Sheree Wichard, 718-788-9585, firstname.lastname@example.org

 In the grades 9-12 category, the city-wide winner is:

-For a list of city-wide and borough-wide winners, visit 2013 Bookmaking Competition Winners.
+For a complete list of city-wide and borough winners, visit 2014 Bookmaking Competition Winners at the Ezra Jack Keats Foundation website.

 Guidelines and Judging